Home > Mac Data Recovery Tips

 Step 1: Recover lost data from the unmountable SD card

-Here recommend you iBoysoft Mac Data Recovery, it is the best software for SD card recovery on Mac and SDHC card data recovery on Mac.
+Here recommend iBoysoft Data Recovery Software, it is the best software for SD card recovery on Mac and SDHC card data recovery on Mac.

-This excellent data recovery tool supports a large number of common SD card brands, such as SanDisk, Lexar, Transcend, Samsung, and Sony.
-Recovering data from an unmounted SD card therefore is not wishful thinking.
+This excellent data recovery tool supports a large number of common SD card brands, including SanDisk, Lexar, Transcend, Samsung, and Sony.
+Recovering data from an unmounted SD card therefore is not wishful thinking anymore.

 This video will guide you on how to recover data from an unmountable SD card on Mac: